Changes to the General Practice Experience (Practice Eligible) Pathway 1 July 2014

 |Assessment of Australian general practice experience

-In order to be eligible for the 2014.2 examinations applicants must apply to have their time assessed by Thursday 24 April 2014.
+In order to be eligible for the 2015.1 examinations applicants must have their complete time assessed submitted by Friday 17 October 2014.

 As an International Medical Graduate, it is likely that you will practice in rural or remote Australia.
 Contact the National Rural Faculty (NRF) to find out what support and information is available to you.